A story which has shaped our time more than any other.

 But it was this act, this act of being ignorant of what arête is before speaking or question someone of it, which set Socrates apart from his fellow Greeks and set us all on the path we are on today.
 A path in which everyone knows what truth is, but are confused and forever wondering if there really is such a thing as quality.

-Take an academic Philosophy 101 course and it will begin by asking - what is good?
+Take a Philosophy 101 course and it will begin by asking - what is good?
 How do we know that good exists?
 If Max says that the good is one thing and Bob says that it is another, isn’t that proof that there is no such thing as good?
 And on and on..

 But finally, to complete this story of Metaphysics - there was Aristotle.
 Aristotle thought that Socrates wasn’t giving appearances as much importance as he thought they should be given.
 Instead, Aristotle said that the appearances of the forms clung to something.
 Something called substance.
 And it was at this point that our modern day Subject-Object Metaphysics was born.